IBM/watson-assistant-multi-bot-agent/README.md

 - Click `View Details`.
 - Copy and save workspace id for later use.
-- Repeat above steps in section 3 Configure application with bots details for all the other bots also.
+- Repeat above steps in section [Configure application with bots details](#3-configure-application-with-bots-details) for all the other bots also.
 - Go to IBM Cloud dashboard and click on the Watson Assistant service instance.
 - Click `Service Credentials` on the left hand navigation bar.